 She Had A Secret Love Child At 13 And Married A Sadistic Husband

-After taking a lover at age 13 and giving birth to a secret love child, Hungarian hottie Elizabeth was married shortly before turning 15 to a nobleman named Ferenc Nadasdy.
+After taking a lover at age 13 and giving birth to a secret love child, Elizabeth was married shortly before turning 15 to a nobleman named Ferenc Nadasdy.
 He was allegedly as into dark stuff as his wife, cruelly torturing Ottoman captives and sticking pieces of paper between his servants' toes and setting them on fire.
-For his ferocity in battle against Ottoman Turks, he earned the nickname "the Black Hero of Hungary."
+For his ferocity in battle against Ottoman Turks, he earned the nickname "The Black Knight."

 Her Aunt Was Rumored To Be A Murderous Bisexual Witch

-Eventually, Klara was imprisoned, but the legend grew: she became known as a sexually rapacious vixen who seduced her prison guards.
-Another story claims that Klara and one of her boy-toys were captured by an Ottoman pasha, who skewered the young man on a spit, and the Ottoman garrison repeatedly raped Klara.
+Eventually, Klara was imprisoned, but the legend grew: She became known as a sexually rapacious vixen who seduced her prison guards.
+Another story claims Klara and one of her male lovers were captured by an Ottoman pasha, who skewered the young man on a spit, and the Ottoman garrison repeatedly raped Klara.